-It's content is visible to end users and usually where you would put a sitemap or other secondary global navigation, copyright info, powered by elgg, etc.
+Its content is visible to end users and usually where you would put a sitemap or other secondary global navigation, copyright info, powered by elgg, etc.

-page/elements/foot is inserted just before the ending </body> tag and is mostly meant as a place to insert scripts that don't already work with elgg_register_js(array('location' => 'footer')); or elgg_require_js('amd/module');.
+page/elements/foot is inserted just before the ending </body> tag and is mostly meant as a place to insert scripts that don't already work with elgg_require_js('amd/module');.
 In other words, you should never override this view and probably don't need to extend it either.
-Just use the elgg js functions instead
+Just use the elgg__js functions instead

-3.3.32 Walled Garden
+3.3.33 Walled Garden